jaspervdj/number-six/README.markdown

 ----

 Have the bot join channels.
 The bot will automatically join the channels specified in the the configuration file.
+When the bot is kicked out of a channel, this handler will try to rejoin the channel.
 Commands:

 - `!join channel`: Join the specified channel